bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 IPFS is being designed primarily by a Stanford CS dude (`Juan Batiz-Benet`_), who made a company which sold to Yahoo as an `"acqui-hire"`_ last year.
-The protocol is not groundbreaking in itself, it's a pretty simple idea.
+The protocol does not appear groundbreaking in itself, on the face of it it's a pretty simple idea.
 It describes something like a single, global Git repo that supports peer-to-peer protocols as well as SSH and HTTP.
 You can get the data you want by cloning the relevant part of the DAG through BitTorrent (like a shallow clone in Git).
 The parts of the repo you have locally would be seeded to others in the network who requested them, following similar choking rules to BitTorrent.

-It's a great idea because it builds on ideas many people are familiar with, that have mature and and widely successful implementations.
-At least one unrelated thrust (GTP_) has already been made in a similar direction, but IPFS does some clever stuff on top (see `Mutable namespaces`_) that I think gives it good shot at becoming popular.
-It has WIP implementations in hipster [#]_ languages like Golang and Node.js, someone is even working [#]_ on Haskell implementation.
+It's a great idea because it builds on things people are already familiar with that also have mature and and widely successful implementations as well as introducing some novel ideas (see `Mutable namespaces`_) and wraps the whole lot into a cohesive whole.
+The clarity of vision is impressive and ambitious.

+It also boasts WIP implementations in hipster [#]_ languages like Golang and Node.js, someone is even working [#]_ on Haskell implementation.
 Groovy.

 However, it's not going to happen tomorrow; IPFS is still just a cool idea.
 There are no clients, there is no toolchain or "ecosystem" and there's no